Assessing an application for a taxi driver licence

 - start your taxi driver application

-- enter the AccessNI reference number when required
+- enter the AccessNI reference number when asked

 - submit your taxi driver application

-PTLD will then verify your request for an EDC check and AccessNI will begin to process it.
+DVA’s Passenger Transport Licensing Division (PTLD) will then verify your application for an EDC check and AccessNI will begin to process it.

 If the certificate shows a criminal history you’ll receive a printed certificate by post.
-This should be sent to:
+This should be sent to DVA’s Passenger Transport Licensing Division:

-It will only be returned if you provide a prepaid self-addressed envelope, or it will be securely destroyed on your behalf.
+It will only be returned if you send a prepaid self-addressed envelope, or it will be securely destroyed on your behalf.

-If you have resided outside the UK within the last five years we may request a Certificate of Good Conduct.
+If you have lived outside the UK within the last five years DVA may ask for a Certificate of Good Conduct.

 The documents needed for your AccessNI check may differ to those which support your right to work in the UK.